tolisdev/DanbotHostingDocs/docs/other-guides/README.md

-# Server category
+# Other Guides

-In this category of the documentation, you'll learn to configure and use your server!
+Welcome to the other guides category